 Bio: Dr. Les Riding-In was appointed Assistant Dean and Director of Graduate Studies on August 1, 2012.
 He has been a member of the UT-Arlington community since 2005, holding professional academic advising and recruitment positions with the college of Business and, most recently, the Honors College.
 Dr. Riding-In began his higher education career in Residential Life as a Center Coordinator at the University of Oklahoma.
 He presently serves as the primary advisor for the Native American Student Association (NASA), which sponsors DFW’s 3rd largest powwow.
 In 2012, NASA was honored to win the Outstanding Contribution to the Greater Community Award.
 Additionally, Dr. Riding-In is the chair for the Native American and Tribal Colleges Interest Group for the National Association of Academic Advisors (NACADA.
 He also serves on the executive board for the NACADA Emerging Leaders Program.
 Dr. Riding-In is a member of the Pawnee and Osage tribe and a native Oklahoman.

-Bio: Lee comes to UT Arlington from the University of California, Riverside in Southern California.
+Bio: Lee joined UTA as the College Business Officer in March 2018 after serving as the Director of Planning and Budget for the University Library at the University of California, Riverside (UCR).
 He is originally from San Antonio and is a military veteran.
 Lee served in the US Navy from 1985-1993.
-He has Bachelor’s degrees in Accounting and in Business Management.
-He also has a Master of Business Administration with an emphasis in Finance.
-Lee has been in higher education for over 23 years.
-He began his higher education career with the San Diego Community College District in early 1995.
-He was in accounting and finance for 10 years while at the SDCCD before moving onto the University of California, San Diego in 2005.
-He spent the first 5 years at UCSD in budget and finance for the School of Medicine and then moved onto the Department of Physics as the Chief Financial Officer and Assistant Chief Operating Officer for the next 5 ½ years until late 2015.
-He has been at the University of California, Riverside for the past 2 ½ years as the Director of Planning and Budget for the University Library.
-Lee enjoys playing baseball and softball, golfing with his wife as much as time and the weather will allow, and reading.
+Lee holds an Ed.D. in Educational Leadership and has a Master of Business Administration with an emphasis in Finance.
+He has bachelor’s degrees in accounting and business management.
+Lee has been in higher education for 28 years.
+He began his higher education career with the San Diego Community College District in 1995.
+He moved on to the University of California, San Diego (UCSD) in 2005.
+He spent the first five years at UCSD in budget and finance for the School of Medicine and then moved on to the Department of Physics as the Chief Financial Officer and Assistant Chief Operating Officer for the next five and a half years until late 2015.
+He was at UCR for two and a half years.
+Lee enjoys golfing, reading, and woodwork.

 Executive Assistant to the Dean